-(4) MAKE-UP ASSIGNMENTS/EXAMINATIONS - WIS.
+(6) (4) MAKE-UP ASSIGNMENTS/EXAMINATIONS - WIS.
 STAT., §118.16(4)(b)

-- (a) No public school may deny a student credit in a course or subject solely because of the student's unexcused absence or suspension from school.
+- (a) District Schools shall not No public school may deny a student credit in a course or subject solely because of the student's unexcused absence or suspension from school.
 In all instances of excused and unexcused absences or suspensions, students are expected to complete a reasonable amount of make-up class work without penalty. - (b) Students shall be given the opportunity to make up work missed during an absence or suspension when they return to school.
 It is the responsibility of the student and his/her parent or guardian to contact the teacher(s) to make arrangements for making up work missed during an absence or suspension from school. - (c) The respective teacher(s) shall identify make-up work and a reasonable time frame for its completion.
-If any question arises as to the appropriateness and/or feasibility of making up a particular assignment, the teacher shall confer with the building principal to discuss the extent to which make-up work and/or substitute assignments are possible.

-(d) Students shall be permitted to take any examinations missed during an absence or suspension.
+If any question arises as to the appropriateness and/or feasibility of making up a particular assignment, the teacher shall confer with the building principal to discuss the extent to which make-up work and/or substitute assignments are possible. - (d) Students shall be permitted to take any examinations missed during an absence or suspension.
 It is the responsibility of the student and his/her parent or guardian to contact the teacher(s) to make arrangements for making up examinations missed during an absence or suspension from school.

-(5) TRUANCY PREVENTION/INTERVENTIONS
+(7) (5)TRUANCY PREVENTION/INTERVENTIONS

-- (a) The building principal or designee will use his or her professional judgment and discretion in implementing interventions to resolve student truancy.
-The following are examples of counseling and intervention strategies that may be implemented to return the truant student to regular school attendance: - restorative practices/classroom community building; - 2nd Step; - school-based, multi-level system of support that incorporates attendance, such as RtI/PBIS; - check-in/check-out; - social academic instructional group - individualized planning/support such as wrap-around or RENEW; - curriculum review and modification; - administrative conference and counseling with student; - required conference with parents/guardians; - in-school interventions, including detentions [Wis.
-Stat., §118.16(4)(c)]; - referral to school-based supportive services and programs; - referral to community-based supportive services and programs, e.g., Truancy Abatement and Burglary Suppression Program (TABS). - (b) The district's truancy plan will be implemented to resolve the problem of truancy for students who are identified as habitual truants.
+- (a) The building principal or designee shall will use follow and facilitate the District Attendance Improvement Plan by using his or her professional judgement and discretion in implementing interventions to resolve a Multi-Tiered System of Support (MTSS) to prevent and intervene with student truancy.
+The following are examples of counseling and intervention strategies that may be implemented to return the truant student to regular school attendance: - Restorative practices/classroom community building - 2nd Step - School based, multi-level system of support that incorporates attendance, such as RtI/PBIS;

+- Check-in/check-out: - Social academic instructional group - Individualized planning/support such as wrap around or RENEW - Curriculum review and modification; - Administrative conference and counseling with student; - Required conference with parents/guardians; - In school interventions, including detentions [Wis.
+Stat., §118.16(4)(c)]; - Referral to school based supportive services and programs; - Referral to community based supportive services and programs, e.g., Truancy Abatement and Burglary Suppression Program (TABS).

+(b) The district's truancy plan will be implemented to resolve the problem of truancy for students who are identified as habitual truants.